alejoseb/modbus4dsys/README.md

 ![Alt text](images/modbus.png?raw=true "Modbus example")

 Modbus protocol is implemented as part of application example.
-There is no module or separate file for Modbus Protocol implmentation.
+There is no module or separate file for Modbus Protocol library.

 You can watch the working example on the following link: https://www.youtube.com/watch?v=P9TaRjac6ZE